santukis/AndroidCleanArchitecture/README.md

 *Data -> **repositories** and **datasources** modules

-UI and Data layer depends on Domain layeer and Domain layer is independent.
+UI and Data layer depends on Domain layer and Domain layer is independent.

 An event originating from the UI (e.g. a user interaction with the app) that requires/modify some data stored in local or remote data sources follows the next flow: